arduino/docs-content/content/software/app-lab/5.bricks/1.about-bricks/about-bricks.md

 Technically, a **Brick** is a pre-configured service that runs as an isolated **Docker container** on the UNO Q's Linux system.
 Each Brick exposes a high-level API (Application Programming Interface), which means your Python code (`main.py`) can "talk" to the Brick to send or receive data without needing to know how the Brick works internally.

+### Custom Bricks

+In addition to the built-in Bricks provided by Arduino, App Lab supports **Custom Bricks**.
+This feature transforms App Lab into an extensible platform, allowing you to package your own specialized Python logic or third-party Docker containers into modular, reusable components for your projects.
+See [Create Custom Bricks](../custom-bricks/) to learn more.

 ## How Bricks Work

 When you add a Brick to your App via the App Lab interface, the system automates several steps: